 At a press conference on Thursday, Senator Graham made the case for the Dream Act.

 “To the Republican Party, who are we?
 What do we believe?
 The moment of reckoning is coming,” he said.
 “When they write the history of these times, I'm going to be with these kids.”

 Although Graham was addressing his party, Democrats are going to be a part of any deal; in fact, they had the opportunity to pass a version of the Dream Act in 2010, only to come up five votes short in the Senate.
 For organizers, the moment was a painful lost opportunity.

 If you like this story, consider signing up for our email newsletters.

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 "If those five Democrats had voted yes, we wouldn’t be in this predicament," Montoya said.
 "We wouldn’t be here seven years afterward.
 That is definitely a little bit frustrating."

 Even on anti-immigrant legislation like "Kate's Law," Democrats have defected to Trump's agenda.
-The bill, which increases penalties for people who re-enter the country illegally, passed in the House last month with the support of Democratic Representatives Krysten Sinema and Tom O'Halleran of Arizona.
+The bill, which increases penalties for people who re-enter the country illegally, passed in the House last month with the support of Democratic Representatives Kyrsten Sinema and Tom O'Halleran of Arizona.

 Montoya said that despite the uncertainty, action and coalition-building can be a source of hope.